landlab/General-Landlab-Clinic-2020-21/README.md

 ## Before the clinic

-1. **Sign up for an account (see below)**: We'll do all of our computational work on the [CSDMS JupyterHub](https://csdms.rc.colorado.edu).
-   This means that we won't have to spend time installing software during the clinic.
+1. **Change your password on the CSDMS JupyterHub**: Nicole should have emailed you with information on your username and temporary password on the CSDMS JupyterHub.
+Please change your temporary password [CSDMS JupyterHub](https://csdms.rc.colorado.edu/hub/change-password).
-1. **Review the basics of working with Python and Jupyter Notebook**:
+2. **Review the basics of working with Python and Jupyter Notebook**:
    There are many online resources.
 Coding experience is not a prerequisite for this clinic and we will explain core concepts as we go along.
-1. **Background reading**: Read the
+3. **Background reading**: Read the
    [Hobley et al., 2017](https://www.earth-surf-dynam.net/5/21/2017/esurf-5-21-2017.html) open source paper about Landlab

 ## Venue

-Penn State Geology Building
+A zoom link to be provided.

 ## Agenda

-The clinic will be held on Wednesday January 22, 2020 from 10 am - 12 pm

 We will cover: